 Operation Night Watch has started on 8 July and is ongoing.@ https://www.rijksmuseum.nl/en/nightwatch

 Rembrandt van Rijn painted The Night Watch (De Nachtwacht) in 1642.
-The painting is 363 cm × 437cm (it has been cropped in 1715, these pieces have never been found) and weighs 337kg.
+The painting is 363 cm × 437cm (it was cropped in 1715, these pieces have never been found) and weighs 337kg.
 It is the largest painting in Rembrandt’s line of work.
-The illustration in messy, like a snapshot, a group portrait of people actually doing something.
+The illustration is messy, like a snapshot, a group portrait of people actually doing something.
 The Night Watch is a story, a living scene.

-Back in 1642, it was quite common for civic guards or other military troops to commission group portraits, usually to be hung in their headquarters.
+Back in 1642, it was pretty standard for civic guards or other military troops to commission group portraits, usually hung in their headquarters.
 The Night Watch was a commission from the Militia Company of District II.
 There are thirty-four figures depicted in this painting.
-Sixteen were real members of the militia (the ones that paid).
-Captain Franz Banning Cocq and the lieutenant Willem van Ruytenburch are the main focus points.
+Sixteen were confirmed members of the militia (the ones that paid).
+Captain Franz Banning Cocq and lieutenant Willem van Ruytenburch are the main focus points.
 The Militia are portrait as if they are about to march off.
 They were groups of able-bodied men who, if the need arose, could be called upon to defend the city or put down riots.

-Dutch Militia proudly played a prominent part in towns and some were well paid, their formal duty was to defence and police.
+Dutch Militia proudly played a prominent part in towns, and some were well paid.
+Their formal duty was to defence and police.
 They consisted of locals citizens that volunteered (schutterij in Dutch) independent from the government but supported by the local order of the municipality and elite.
-It changed a bit in the 18th century, but the police that resembles what is known today didn’t exist until Napoleon came in 1810 and the Dutch Corps de Maréchaussée, a military police, came into being afterwards by 1814 under King Willem I to replace the French.
+It changed a bit in the 18th century, but the police that resembles what is known today didn’t exist until Napoleon came in 1810.
+The Dutch Corps de Maréchaussée and military officers came into being afterwards by 1814 under King Willem I to replace the French.
 A lot of reformations have taken place since.

 The painting is also known as Militia Company of District II under the Command of Captain Frans Banninck Cocq” and “The Shooting Company of Frans Banning Cocq and Willem van Ruytenburch“, “The Night Watch” is not its original name.

-The history of The Night Watch is in a sense the history of art conservation.
-It used to have a golden glow that was applied during the 19th century when thick yellow varnishes were popular.
+The history of The Night Watch is, in a sense, the history of art conservation.
+It used to have a golden glow applied during the 19th century when thick yellow varnishes were popular.
 The varnish cracked.
-The yellow varnish was taken off, twice, and it looks quite different now.
+The yellow varnish was taken off twice, and it looks pretty different now.
 “The difference was, quite literally, night and day – despite its nickname, The Night Watch doesn’t actually depict a night scene; the darkening layers of varnish, on top of Rembrandt’s painting style, made it look gloomier than intended.” wrote Victoria Turk for Wired.

 1911, the painting is attacked with a knife.
 Again, in 1975, a museum visitor slashed the painting 12 times with a bread knife.
 He did it for the Lord, a Dutch teacher told bystanders that day.
-6 April 1990, another museum visitor sprayed the painting with a chemical.
+On 6 April 1990, another museum visitor sprayed the painting with a chemical.
 The varnish was damaged, not much more.
-These weren’t the only moments The Night Watch suffered and it has been treated at least 25 times before.
-The painting is probably first restored in the 19th century, or even earlier.
+These weren’t the only moments The Night Watch suffered, and it has been treated at least 25 times before.
+The painting is probably first restored in the 19th century or even earlier.
 The latest restoration research is taken place right now, but everything is delayed by the corona crisis.
-It is expected to cost three-million euro and should’ve to take about a year.
-The actual restoration — originally scheduled to start August 2020 — has now been rescheduled to start in January 2021.
+It is expected to cost three million euro and should’ve taken about a year.
+The actual restoration — originally scheduled to start in August 2020 — has now been rescheduled to begin in January 2021.